dwhitena/gc-ml/README.md

 ## Neural Networks 🤖

+Ok, in this session we finally get to the thing everyone is interested in... _neural nets_!
+Despite the intimidation that normally surrounds these seemingly magical, brain-like things, they aren't that much more complicated than our previous regression models.
+In this session, we will implement a simple neural network from scratch with Go to understand the fundamentals.

 Neural Network code examples:

 - [Example 1: Building a simple neural network](neural_networks/example1/example1.go)
 - [Example 2: Utilizing the simple neural network for classification](neural_networks/example2/example2.go)

 ## Deep Learning 🤖

+In this final teaching session, the concepts get very deep.
+We will take our basic neural network and figure out how we could modify it to be a _deep learning_ neural network (because, after we know about deep learning, we can all ask for a raise at our company).
+These super powerful networks can do amazing things, and it's not that difficult to leverage them in your Go applications!

 Deep Learning code examples: